Lancet letter (COVID-19): Science Magazine

 In May 2021, a group of 18 prominent scientists published a letter in Science Magazine saying "We must take hypotheses about both natural and laboratory spillovers seriously until we have sufficient data" and that "theories of accidental release from a lab and zoonotic spillover both remain viable."
-The letter also criticized the WH report on covid origins for dismissing the lab-leak theory.
+The letter also criticized the WHO report on covid origins for dismissing the lab-leak theory.